Thomsch/tellina_user_experiment/experiment_design_doc.md

 ## Risks and Concerns
 - Scalability.
 - User file system safety.
+  - **The client task interface does not guarantee that the user's file system will be safe from misused commands.
+The only directory that can be rolled back using the interface will be the mock file system directory as well as the interface directory itself.**
+    - For example, the interface does not prevent or protect the user from running `rm -rf $HOME`.
 - Enforcement of logging tool (specifically browser history logging).

 ## Acknowledgements